 While red wine is especially high in histamines, all alcoholic beverages are histamine-rich.
 Antihistamines are somewhat useful in treating histamine intolerance symptoms when they occur, but the best treatment for histamine intolerance is a histamine-free - and, therefore, alcohol-free - diet.
 Other histamine-rich foods include cured meats, spinach, tomatoes, and fermented foods like kefir.

 A group of sulfur-containing compounds known as sulfites occur naturally in wine and beer, and they help inhibit the growth of harmful bacteria.
 Vintners sometimes add additional sulfites to wines as preservatives.
 In susceptible individuals, sulfites can trigger asthma attacks or even anaphylactic shock.

 For most sulfite-sensitive people, the asthmatic response is dose-sensitive and very low amounts of sulfites do not trigger a response.
 U.S. labeling laws require any food with sulfite concentrations greater than 10 parts per million (ppm) to be listed on the label using the term "contains sulfites," and for the vast majority of people, concentrations too low to require this warning don't cause problems.

-If your allergist has alerted you that you may be at risk of anaphylaxis or other systemic reactions due to sulfites, however, you should avoid all wine, since there is no such thing as a truly sulfite-free wine.
-Organic wines are, by law, not allowed to include added sulfites, though some do include enough natural sulfites to be problematic for some asthmatic individuals.Read on to learn about yeast allergies and grape allergies.
+However, if your allergist has alerted you that you may be at risk of anaphylaxis or other systemic reactions due to sulfites, you should avoid all wine.
+There is no such thing as a truly sulfite-free wine.
+While organic wines are not allowed to include added sulfites, by law, some do include enough natural sulfites to be problematic for some asthmatic individuals.Read on to learn about yeast allergies and grape allergies.